-By combining the static code and API analysis features of Fortify SAST with the runtime checks of the Fortify WebInspect dynamic application security testing (DAST) suite, DevSecOps teams can evaluate their application for broken function-level authorization issues and continuously test production code for security weaknesses before deploying.
-To detect Broken Object Function Authorization issues, Fortify SAST uses rules specifying when an authorization check would be expected in certain programming languages and frameworks, and the absence of such a check is reported.
+By combining the static code and API analysis features of OpenText "Static Application Security Testing with the runtime checks of the OpenText Dynamic Application Security Testing (DAST) suite, DevSecOps teams can evaluate their application for broken function-level authorization issues and continuously test production code for security weaknesses before deploying.
+To detect Broken Object Function Authorization issues, OpenText" Static Application Security Testing uses rules specifying when an authorization check would be expected in certain programming languages and frameworks, and the absence of such a check is reported.